-With Power BI, you get a collection of features and services that make self-service BI intuitive, collaborative, and holistic.
+With Excel and Power BI for Office 365, you get a collection of features that make self-service BI intuitive, collaborative, and holistic.
 Combining the power and familiarity of Excel, with the collaboration and cloud-based infrastructure of Power BI for Office 365, extends your reach – and amplifies the impact of what you can find, analyze, and visualize.
 For you, and for your organization.

 Summary of Features

-With Power BI, services and features are fully integrated, and fall into two broad categories – Self Service BI in Excel, and Power BI for Office 365.
+With Excel and Power BI for Office 365, features are integrated and easy to use together, and fall into two broad categories – Self Service BI in Excel, and Power BI for Office 365.

 - Self-Service BI in Excel – find, shape, and filter the world’s data in Power Query; create your custom data model in Power Pivot; visualize and interact with the data in Power View; then show the world where it all originated, and what it all means, using Power Map.

-- Power BI for Office 365 – gather your reports, and your team, with Power BI sites; let others benefit from your perfectly formed data sets, and filters, by sharing queries created with Power Query; see how often they’re being used (and by whom) with Data Management, and get your reports to everyone, anywhere, while they’re on the go by using the Power BI for Windows mobile app.
+- Power BI for Office 365 – gather your reports, and your team, with Power BI sites; let others benefit from your perfectly formed data sets, and filters, by sharing queries created with Power Query; see how often they’re being used (and by whom) with My Power BI; ask your data questions (and get answers) with Q&A; and get your reports to everyone, anywhere, while they’re on the go by using the Power BI for Windows mobile app.

 There are other features of Power BI that benefit IT departments.
 For example, the provisioning experience (getting Power BI up and running on Office 365) is really easy.
 Your IT department can also connect your on-premise data to the cloud, thereby making your data discovery and mash-up experience seamless.
-They can also manage access to enterprise data sources (including granting you access to that great data source you found using search), and make sure it all runs smoothly.
+They can also manage access to enterprise data sources (including granting you access to that great data source you found using search), certify queries to lend their stamp of approval, and make sure it all runs smoothly.
 It’s self-service BI, with a supporting infrastructure, and a collaborative sharing and dissemination experience.

 To get more information about Power BI for IT departments, point them to the Power BI Provisioning Guide.

-Each feature and service in Power BI is interesting on its own.
-But by putting these features together, in an offering that incorporates and integrates them all, they become more than the sum of their parts.
+Each feature of Excel and of Power BI is interesting on its own.
+But by putting these features together, they become more than the sum of their parts.